douglasgreen/outlines/computing/artificial_intelligence/artificial_intelligence.md

     -   Disease Diagnosis: AI algorithms can analyze medical images, patient history, and genetic information to assist in early and accurate disease diagnosis.
     -   Personalized Medicine: Tailoring treatment plans based on individual patient data.
     -   Drug Discovery: AI can expedite the process of identifying potential drug candidates.
--   Case Study: DeepMind\'s work in Ophthalmology, where their AI system was used to analyze eye scans, providing diagnoses that matched the expertise of leading doctors.
+-   Case Study: DeepMind's work in Ophthalmology, where their AI system was used to analyze eye scans, providing diagnoses that matched the expertise of leading doctors.

 #### AI in Finance